 If you have cut down a tree in your garden you might be tempted to store it to burn in your fireplace or wood burner.
 This is rarely a good idea for some very good reasons.

-Even if seasoned for a considerable amount of time, most conifers and pine trees are not suitable to burn as they have a very high moisture and sap content.
-This produces a lot of messy soot without much heat, but worse of all they tend to ‘spit’ a great deal sending out sparks that could burn your carpet or even injure your family or pets.
+Even if seasoned for a considerable amount of time, most conifers and pine trees do not make a sensible choice for use in an open fire as they can have a very high moisture and sap content if not properly kiln dried.
+This produces a lot of messy soot without much heat, but worse of all if used on an open fire they tend to ‘spit’ a great deal sending out sparks that could burn your carpet or even injure your family or pets.

 Other types of wood can generate a lot of unpleasant smelling smoke and soot, which will mean a lot of mess and extra maintenance to avoid dangerous chimney fires caused when soot deposits in your chimney or flues catch fire.
 Woods to avoid for this reason include Poplar, Larch and Elder.